Zongsoft/Zongsoft.Data/README.md

 this.DataAccess.Insert(forum, "*, Users{*}");
 ```

-The above insert method call roughly generated as the following SQL script(_MySQL_):
+The above insert method call will be roughly generated as the following SQL script(_MySQL_):

 ```sql
 /* The master table insert statement, only once */